-Investing in stocks is a way to potentially make money when a company does well, as the value of stocks can go up over time.
-However, it’s crucial to do your homework and understand the potential risks before diving in.
+Stocks are shares or units of ownership in a publicly traded company.
+The value of stocks can go up over time, but it’s crucial to do your homework and understand the potential risks before diving in.

-Investing in stocks is one of the best ways to build wealth and achieve financial independence.
-But it can seem intimidating, especially if you’re a beginner.
+Investing in stocks can seem intimidating, especially if you’re a beginner.
 This guide will provide you with a solid foundation to navigate the stock market with confidence.

 What are stocks?